NCCGA Rules & Eligibilty

 • NCCGA Media staff and third parties are allowed access to grounds for team and individual video and pictures.
 All content is the ownership of the NCCGA

-• Event Entry Policy
+• Regional Event Entry Policy

 • Entry AND payment into all events must be submitted no later than 12:00pm Central Time 10 days before your event (Wednesdays)

-• Individuals enter events by clicking the "Sign Up" button on our schedule under the respective event
+• Individuals can enter events by clicking the "Sign Up" button on our schedule under the respective event

 • Club presidents are responsible for entering their clubs into NCCGA events via their dashboard